medusa-ui/documentation/docs/internals/hydra-flow.md

 Hydra is not the initiator of registry.
 It simply listens for incoming requests.

 An app with Medusa will have a pointer to a Hydra instance.
-(TCP or WS?)
-It will initiate an RSocket channel with Hydra.
+During startup initializations, once all routes are found, it shoots a post message to /h/discovery/{publicKey}/registration.
 It provides its application name, its available paths and its available resources.

 Any Medusa app only connects to 1 Hydra instance.
 Hydra shares its information with other Hydra instances via Redis, or keeps it in-memory in case of a single instance.
 Which Hydra instance it connects to should not matter, to allow for load balancing access.

-Hydra accepts the channel and uses this incoming information of Medusa's routes/resources.
+Hydra accepts the message and uses this incoming information of Medusa's routes/resources.
 A few things happen:
 - It stores the routes/resources in shared memory (thus sharing it with its cluster, if applicable) and changes its overallRouteHashKey in shared memory.
-- It creates a FluxSink and stores it in local memory, then returns this.
-It can use this FluxSink to send back responses to that specific Medusa instance on demand.
+- It returns an overview of the currently active services.
+This lets Medusa immediately boot up with Hydra capabilities such as dynamic menu items.

 Every second, Hydra checks this routeHashKey to see if it has changed.
 If it has, it will reload all routes/resources from memory and provision Spring Cloud Gateway routes to them.
 Since this data is shared, any Hydra instance in the cluster will pick these up within 1 second, even if they have no direct channel connection.

-Upon connection termination, Hydra will remove its routes corresponding with the Medusa service and the local memory FluxSink.
+If this gets detected, it updates all its connected Medusa instances as well with this new overview.

+To stay active, the Medusa app sends an isAlive every 3 seconds.
+If no isAlive is received for more than 5 seconds, it is assumed the service is inactive.

 On the Medusa side, a connection termination will trigger an infinite connection retry every second.

 ## Fragments
 Fragments are the core of combined page micro-frontends.
 The idea is to have a system that can reliably combine parts of pages from different microservices (aka fragments) into a core page.